How Big Are Killer Bees?

 They tend to store less food, or honey, in their hives.
 This is thought to be due to the fact that they’re native to an environment where food sources are available throughout the year.

 Africanized honeybees also use more propolis when building their nests.
-Propolis, also known as bee-glue, has been known of for centuries.
+Propolis, also known as bee-glue, has been known for centuries.
 Propolis was used as medicine in ancient societies in Egypt and Greece, due to its healing properties.
 The glue-like substance is produced by bees using substances they collect from plants, exudates, and buds.

 Honeybees use propolis to build and repair their hives, the substance is hard and brittle in its natural form.
 When heated, propolis becomes wax-like and sticky.
 Africanized honeybees use propolis mainly to weatherproof their nest.
 Since these bees are native to tropical climates, they have adapted to survive unpredictable weather.